-A common element in buildings today includes public terraces, which often have glass guardrails that are unable to bear the load of lines.
-In the case of non strucutral elements, one solution for suspended facade access is designing a more expensive davit system that provides clearance over the parapet.
-However, if we are involved early in the project, our designers can recommend alternative/ outside the box solutions that are lower in cost, such as the gap detail.
+Public terraces are a common element in buildings today, and they often have glass guardrails that cannot support the load of lines.
+For non-structural elements, one solution for suspended facade access is to design a more expensive davit system that provides clearance over the parapet.
+However, if we are involved early in the project, our designers can recommend alternative/outside-the-box solutions that are lower in cost, such as the gap detail.

 Gap Dimensions

-In order for a safety and tie back anchor system to be designed on terraces , we often ask for a gap between the parapet and the guardrail at the terrace.
+In order to design a safety and tie-back anchor system on terraces, we often ask for a gap between the parapet and the guardrail.
 The illustration below shows a common size that we ask for to ensure the lines can run under the glass and not hit it, creating an upturn.
-The workers' line is 15mm (5/8”) in diameter and as long as the gap allows for the line to run under for use, various gap dimensions are acceptable.
+The workers' line is 15mm (5/8”) in diameter, and as long as the gap allows the line to run under for use, various gap dimensions are acceptable.

-As shown above, in order for the lines to run under the glass, we ask for a 45mm (1-3/4") horizontal gap from the finished parapet to the face of the glass.
-We also ask for a 20mm (3/4") vertical gap from the top of the finished parapet to the bottom of the glass.
-As mentioned above, these are our recommended measurements, however, anything that will allow the lines to safely run under the glass will be accepted.
+As shown above, in order for the lines to run under the glass, we ask for a 45mm (1-3/4") horizontal gap from the finished parapet to the face of the glass and a 20mm (3/4") vertical gap from the top of the finished parapet to the bottom of the glass.
+As mentioned above, these are our recommended measurements; however, anything that will allow the lines to run safely under the glass will be accepted.

 Download Gap Detail